mdzyuba/popmov2/README.md

-# Popular Movies Android Application
+# Popular Movies Android Application (Part 2)

-This Android application is a part of the Developing Android Apps course on Udacity.
+This Android application is the final project for the Developing Android Apps course on [Udacity](http://www.udacity.com/).
 This project provides information for movies.
-The application retrieves moves from IMDB database for two categories:
+The application retrieves moves from [IMDB](https://www.imdb.com/) database for two categories:
 Most Popular and Top Movies.

 The user can mark the movies as favorite.
 The application stores user's